 Attendance.
 The instructor has full authority to decide whether class attendance is required.

 Enrollment Verification Guidelines.

-The registrar is responsible for verifying enrollment according to the general guidelines in the "Enrollment Verification Guidelines" table.
-Correspondence courses are not considered for enrollment verification purposes.
+The registrar is responsible for verifying enrollment according to the general guidelines in the "Enrollment Verification Guidelines" table, on this page.
+Independent learning courses are not considered for enrollment verification purposes.